aarron-lee/SimpleDeckyTDP/README.md

 Try deleting the `$HOME/homebrew/settings/SimpleDeckyTDP/settings.json` file.

 Note that this will delete any of your saved TDP profiles, so you could optionally copy it somewhere else to keep it as a backup instead.

+### Steam GPU slider does not appear with the "Fix Steam Hardware Controls" enabled

+If the Steam GPU Slider does not show up, this is an OS bug.
+SimpleDeckyTDP has no control over the GPU slider showing up, the plugin can only modify it.

+If you encounter this issue, turn off `Fix Steam Hardware Controls` and use the GPU slider in the SimpleDeckyTDP plugin.